 A) Call

-The user (resource owner) wants to try out our new application.
-To do this, he or she calls up the URL of the web application and authenticates with a user name and password.
+The user (Resource Owner) wants to try out our new application.
+To do so, they visit the URL of the web application and authenticate using their username and password.

 B) Redirect to Authorization Server

-The actual authorisation code flow begins with this redirect to the manufacturer’s authorisation server.
-In the query parameters of the redirect, the ID of our application (client ID), the URL of our application (redirect_uri) and the necessary scope are sent to the authorisation server.
-A possible scope in this example would be “SwitchLampsOnAndOff” and “ListAllLamps”.
+This redirect to the manufacturer's Authorization Server initiates the actual Authorization Code Flow.
+The query parameters of the redirect include the ID of our application (Client ID), the URL of our application (redirect_uri), and the necessary scope sent to the Authorization Server.
+A possible scope in this example might be "ControlLights" and "ListAllLights".

-O(Ouch): “The user doesn’t have to authenticate now, does he?”
+OOuch: "The user doesn't really need to authenticate now, do they?"

-Yes, that is absolutely correct.
-The use of OAuth flows does not exclude authentication.
+Yes, that's absolutely correct.
+The use of OAuth flows doesn't exclude authentication.
 Whether and how authentication takes place is not specified in the OAuth protocol.
-With the Authorisation Code Flow, user authentication usually takes place on the client and Authorisation Server.
+In the Authorization Code Flow, user authentication typically happens at the client and the Authorization Server... it would be inconvenient if anyone could control our user's lights.

 D) Authorization Response

-If the user has given their consent, the user’s browser is redirected back to our application via the redirect_uri.
-A query parameter of the redirect is the so-called authorisation code.
-This is a code that can later be exchanged for an access token.
+Once the user gives their consent, their browser is redirected back to our application via the "redirect_uri."
+One of the query parameters of this redirect is the Authorization Code, which is a code that can later be exchanged for an Access Token.

-This means that we should be able to switch on the light in a moment.
+That means we should be able to turn on the lights now.

 E) Access Token Request

-We need an access token so that our application (client) can call up the “Switch on light” action via the resource server (Smart Home API) on behalf of the user (resource owner).
-The Authorisation Code and the redirect_uri are sent to the Authorisation Server in the so-called Access Token Request.
-Both parameters are compared by the Authorisation Server with the data from steps C and D. As we are using a confidential client here, our client also sends its client credentials in order to authenticate itself to the authorisation server.
+To allow our application (Client) to make the "turn on the lights" request to the Resource Server (Smart Home API) on behalf of the user (Resource Owner), we need an Access Token.
+The Access Token Request sends the Authorization Code and redirect_uri to the Authorization Server.
+Both parameters are cross-referenced by the Authorization Server with the data from steps C and D. Since we're using a Confidential Client here, our Client also sends its Client Credentials to authenticate itself with the Authorization Server.

 F) Access Token Response

-From this point on, the process is similar to the client credentials flow.
+From this point, the process is analogous to the Client Credentials Flow.

-After verification by the authorisation server, it returns an access token, which provides our client with proof that it can access the user’s resources in the Smart Home API (resource server) as a confidential client.
+After successful verification by the Authorization Server, it provides an Access Token, which our Client uses as proof that it's authorized as a Confidential Client, to access the user's resources in the Smart Home API (Resource Server).

 G) API Request